 The diagram above shows the external boundaries of the MOIMS Area, represented by external functions and the logical interfaces with them in terms of data (information objects) and services.

-It is noted that the diagram does not show the spacecraft or space segment as an external function.
+The diagram does not show the spacecraft or space segment as an external function.
 This is because the functional model allows for deployment of MOIMS functions within the space segment.
 Logical interfaces with the spacecraft are therefore seen as peer-to-peer application level interfaces with deployed on-board mission operations functions and are hence internal to MOIMS.
 Example physical deployment scenarios showing this are provided in the Deployment View.

-While most current missions do have representative mission operations functions on-board the spacecraft, their application layer interaction with the ground is either proprietary/bespoke or follows non-CCSDS standards (such as the ECSS Packet Utilisation Standard [RD.x]).
+While most current missions do have representative mission operations functions on-board the spacecraft, their application layer interaction with the ground is either proprietary/bespoke or follows non-CCSDS standards (such as the ECSS Packet Utilisation Standard [RD.x], DEM, or other).
 However, CCSDS Mission Operations (MO) standards are intentionally open to deployment across space links and the Functional View has been modelled in a way that permits this to be shown.

 On-board MOIMS functions will require access to spacecraft systems and equipment to monitor status and exercise control.
 This is achieved through interfaces available on-board the spacecraft, addressed in this document through CCSDS SOIS functions.
 From a MOIMS perspective, integration with SOIS is modelled in the Protocol View.

 At the application layer, MOIMS functions do not interact with the TT&C function [ground stations] for the acquisition of telemetry or the uplink of telecommands.
 This interaction does occur at lower communications layers, but from the application layer functional viewpoint presented here, this interaction merely passes through communications layer functions located on the TT&C node, as is depicted in the later Protocol and Deployment Views.
-CCSDS Packet TM and TC are communications layer protocols already covered in the SCCS ADD, and not application layer information.
+TM, TC, and AOS are communications link layer protocols already covered in the SCCS ADD, and not application layer information.
+The CCSDS Packet is often used as an application layer data transfer structure and mappings from MOIMS SM&C to that standard are available, as are others.
 The MOIMS application layer data (or information objects) refer to the meaningful information contained within those packets.

 The application layer data exchanged between MOIMS and external functions can be grouped into types of information as follows: